 Facility personnel or a contracted representative performs a more thorough inspection of facility equipment on an annual basis.
-This annual inspection complements the preventative maintenance inspections described above and is performed in July of each year using the checklist provided in Appendix C of this Plan.
+This annual inspection complements the monthly inspection described above and is performed in July of each year using the checklist provided in Appendix C of this Plan.